amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/OAuth.md

 # OAuth 2.0

 ## Overview
-Meraki APIs are RESTful APIs that network administrators and developers can use to programmatically manage and monitor Meraki environments.
-Previously, you could access these APIs only through user-scoped API keys.
+Meraki APIs are RESTful APIs that network administrators can use to programmatically manage and monitor Meraki environments.

+Previously, developers accessed these APIs only through administrator-scoped API keys.

-This document aims to explain the new application-scoped authentication method based on OAuth 2.0, detailing its implementation and benefits.
+This document explains the new application-scoped authentication method based on OAuth 2.0, detailing its implementation and benefits.
 The OAuth 2.0 method replaces the application's reliance on administrator-scoped API keys and offers several benefits not available with administrator-scoped API keys.

 ## What Is OAuth 2.0?

-OAuth 2.0 is a standard authorization framework.
-It enables integrations to access Meraki data.
-Administrators do not need to reveal their credentials or API keys.
+OAuth 2.0 is a standard authorization framework that enables integrations to access Meraki data securely, eliminating the need for administrators to reveal their credentials or API keys.

 OAuth 2.0 is commonly used to allow access through delegation, particularly in the context of APIs and web applications.
-OAuth 2.0 provides a secure and standardized way for users to authorize third-party access to their resources while maintaining control over data.
+OAuth 2.0 provides a secure and standardized way for you, the network administrator, to authorize third-party access to your resources while maintaining control over data.

 [Learn more about the OAuth framework and definitions](https://oauth.net/2/)